bramleyccslab/website_files/content/member/neil.md

 <!-- I am a cognitive scientist and Moore-Sloan post-doctoral associate in Todd Gureckis' computation and cognition lab and the Centre for Data Science at New York University.  -->

-I am interested in higher level cognition.
-That is, how people represent the world and think about its alternatives, plus how they use these abilities to plan, imagine, explain, blame and solve problems.
+I study how people represent the actual world and think about its alternatives, plus how they use these abilities to plan, imagine, explain, blame and solve problems.
 I generally use interactive experiments and games combined with computational modelling to investigate these issues.

-Much of my research has studied how people use interventions (roughly, actions that "tinker" with causal variables in an environment or system of interest) to learn about causal relationships.
-A major output of this work is a model of incremental, boundedly rational human learning in which wholesale belief change takes place through a sequence of targeted local changes.
+Much of my research has studied how people use interventions (roughly, actions that "tinker" with causal variables in an environment or system of interest) to learn about relevant causal relationships.
+A major output of this work is a theory of incremental, boundedly rational human learning in which wholesale belief change takes place through a sequence of targeted local changes.

-I am currently exploring extensions of this idea to capture how people discover and construct novel theories and hypotheses.
-This line of work incorporates probabilistic grammars and "[program induction](https://programinduction.github.io)" ideas to model theory generation in compositional theory spaces.
+Some of my reserach is funded by an EPSRC New Investigator Award on *Computational Constructivism: The Algorithmic Basis of Discovery*.
+In this project, we are currently exploring accounts of how people discover and construct novel theories and hypotheses.
+This line of work incorporates probabilistic grammars and "[program induction](https://programinduction.github.io)" ideas to model human and AI theory generation in compositional theory spaces.

+You can find my publications [**here**](/publication/).

-*I started as lecturer in cognitive psychology at the University of Edinburgh in January 2019.* [**_Get in touch_**](mailto:neil.bramley@ed.ac.uk) *if you are interested in doing a PhD or postdoc.*
+Please [**_get in touch_**](mailto:neil.bramley@ed.ac.uk) *if you are interested in doing a PhD or postdoc!*
 <!-- You can write $\LaTeX$ and *Markdown* here. -->

 <!-- # Minyae adgnoscitque fugiebat parentis ausum superos huius -->